MidnattLantern/HiDoc-API/README.md

 The settings are: CLOUDINARY_STORAGE, MEDIA_URL, and DEFAULT_FILE_STORAGE

+JWT token:
+---
+- The JTW token make HiDoc API more secure.
+- In terminal:
+`pip3 install dj-rest-auth==2.1.9`
+- In settings.py, add in the installed apps:
+`est_framework.authtoken`
+`dj_rest_aut`
+- in urls.py, add the link:
+`path('dj-rest-auth/', include('dj_rest_auth.urls'))`
+- migrate

+Allauth:
+---
+- Django all-auth enable the user from the front-end to register.
+- In terminal:
+`pip3 install 'dj-rest-auth[with_social]'`
+- add these apps:
+django.contrib.sites
+allauth
+allauth.account
+allauth.socialaccount
+dj_rest_auth.registration
+- beneath installed apps, add:
+`SITE_ID = 1`
+- inside urls.py, add:
+`path('dj-rest-auth/registration', include('dj_rest_auth.registration.urls')),`

+Token
+---
+- In terminal:
+´pip3 install djangorestframework-simplejwt´

 Agile:
 ---
 - HiDoc was developed in reference to a training project by Code Institute: "Moments".
 That reference play a big role in the agile approach to HiDoc.
 - To ensure that all the features were confident during development, some features are referenced and follow a similar structure to Moments.
 It's worth pointing out that althought there are many parallels, HiDoc didn't copy-paste its reference.
+- Some features, such as search projects or artists was left behind in the first phase.
+HiDoc is functional without those features, and had to be comprimised due to time constrain.

 Apps